 Have you heard of resurrection eggs?
 Resurrection eggs are little eggs that each hold a little something that helps you tell the story of Christ’s death and resurrection.
 Sets are available on Amazon and in many Christian book stores.
-We haven’t tried them yet, because we just received them recently, but someone kindly gifted us with a set of these Family Life Resurrection Eggs.
+Our Family Life Resurrection Eggs were kindly gifted to us by a thoughtful church member.

-We’re going to add these eggs to our little home Easter egg hunt, and as our kids open them (they’re color-coded so we can open them in order), we’ll tell them the story.
+We add these eggs to our little home Easter egg hunt, and as our kids open them (they’re color-coded so we can open them in order), we tell them the story.

 Yes, this is a recipe, but it will work best if you work on it together as a family.
 These rolls are a nice treat, AND a great way to illustrate the story of Mary finding an empty tomb where Jesus had been laid.